-Vincent van Gogh, letter to Émile Bernard, Arles,5 August 1888
+Vincent van Gogh, letter to Émile Bernard, Arles,5 August 1888, Letter 14, page 5

-Personally, I find continence is quite good for me.
-It's enough for our weak, impressionable artists' brains to give their essence to the creation of our paintings.
+artists' brains to give their essence to the creation of our paintings.
 Because in thinking, calculating,

 registered whore in this case than we do?
 The whore in question has my sympathy more than my

 © 2007 Van Gogh Museum, Amsterdam